ayimdomnic/go_todo/README.md

 ## Advent of Code [Go-Lang]

-- Week 7 of computer fundermetals, building a simple go todo app to solve the Advent of Code challenge.
+- Week 7 of computer Science fundermetals, building a simple go todo app to solve the Advent of Code challenge.

 ## Dev Setup